 Types:

 Family = family()

-SetFun = set_fun()
+SetFun = set fun()

-Set = a_set()

 '''

 Returns family Family where the indexed set is a partition of Set such that two elements are considered equal if the results of applying SetFun are the same value i.
 This i is the index that Family maps onto the equivalence class.